 Writing activity: Author of five monographs and two textbooks in EU Law, some 100 articles as well as the editor of five books, in English, French and Greek focusing on the enforcement of European and International Law in the national legal order (with emphasis to the French, German and US Law), on questions of substantive EC and US Law (especially Tax Law and Public Economic Law) and on European and Comparative Wine Law.
 Columnist in the wine magazines La Champagne viticole (Epernay) and Wine Trails (Athens).

 Member of the Board of the International Wine Law Association (www.aidv.org), of the Editor’s Board of the Journal of Administrative Law (Athens) and of the National University Council of France (CNU, since 2011).
 Former member of the Directory Broad of the French Association of European Law, of the Examination Committee of Paris Bar Association and of the Council of the Law School of Reims.

-Prices – Scholarships: Book Prize of the International Vine & Wine Organization (OIV, 2016) Jean Monnet Module in EU Wine Law (2009) ; Emile Noël Scholarship of the Centre Jean Monnet, NYU School of Law (2006) ; EU – US Fulbright Scholarship (2006); PhD Prices of the Centre français de droit comparé (2004), the Groupe européen de droit public (2004), of the University Aix-Marseille III (2004) and the French ECSA Organization (2004) ; Research Scholarship of the French-German Office of Youth (2002) and of the Hague Academy of International Law (2000) ; Winner of the 1st Price of International Law of the Greek Foundation of Scholarships (1998).
+Prizes – Scholarships: Book Prize of the International Vine & Wine Organization (OIV, 2016) Jean Monnet Module in EU Wine Law (2009) ; Emile Noël Scholarship of the Centre Jean Monnet, NYU School of Law (2006) ; EU – US Fulbright Scholarship (2006); PhD Prizes of the Centre français de droit comparé (2004), the Groupe européen de droit public (2004), of the University Aix-Marseille III (2004) and the French ECSA Organization (2004) ; Research Scholarship of the French-German Office of Youth (2002) and of the Hague Academy of International Law (2000) ; Winner of the 1st Prize of International Law of the Greek Foundation of Scholarships (1998).